[Exclusive] France pushes 'European way of life' amid Macron re-election bid

 "We wish to raise awareness in the [EU] Council on the issues posed by certain individuals and entities who contribute to radicalisation" and "invite member states to take measures to hinder their activities, including financial activities", the spokesperson added.

-EU talks on the ideas are yet to start in earnest.
+EU talks on the French ideas are yet to start in earnest.

 But the latest proposals come after France, last month, also circulated warnings on the "Independent jihadist threat" in Europe, which raised the alarm on the "extremely sensitive nature of the notion of blasphemy".